Transbay Tube: Future

 In 2007, as BART celebrated the 50th anniversary of its creation, it announced its plans for the next 50 years.
 Determining the current tunnel will be at its operational capacity by the year 2030, the agency has plans which include a new separate Transbay Tube beneath San Francisco Bay that would run parallel to and south of the existing Transbay Tube.
-The proposed four-bore tunnel would emerge at the Transbay Transit Center to provide connecting service to Caltrain and the planned California High-Speed Rail (CHSR) system.
+The proposed four-bore tunnel would emerge at the Salesforce Transit Center to provide connecting service to Caltrain and the planned California High-Speed Rail (CHSR) system.
 The second Tube would provide two tracks for BART trains, and two tracks for conventional/high-speed rail (the BART system and conventional U.S. rail use different and incompatible rail gauges and operate under different sets of safety regulations).

 In 2018, BART and CCJPA, the agency responsible for Capitol Corridor commuter rail service, began planning to conduct a feasibility study to narrow the possible alignment options for the proposed second crossing.
 The study would continue to consider standard-gauge railway options in order to allow connections to Caltrain, CHSR, Capitol Corridor, and potentially other rail services.

+In September 2022, two alternative routes were unveiled at a CCJPA meeting, one with a combined tunnel for BART and regional rail, and another route with two separate tunnels.

+As of March 2023, a combined four-track tunnel or two separate tunnels for both BART and regular rail are no longer considered cost-effective due to reduced ridership in the Bay Area; planners will research one single tunnel dedicated to either BART service or regional rail service.
+Link21, the joint organization planning the tunnel, is considering four possible routes, two for regional rail and two for BART extensions.
+In November 2024, Link21 recommended standard gauge regional rail over BART broad gauge for the tunnel.

+The BART Board of Directors approved the Link21 plan in June 2025.